-In honour of the UN International Day of Persons with Disabilities, and to celebrate 25 years since the grassroots origins of the Accessibility for Ontarians with Disabilities Act (AODA), 150 people gathered at Queen’s Park in Toronto on December 3 to hear a clear and urgent message: this province is not nearly accessible and inclusive enough.
+In honour of the UN International Day of Persons with Disabilities on December 3, 2019, and to celebrate 25 years since the grassroots origins of the Accessibility for Ontarians with Disabilities Act (AODA), 150 people gathered at Queen’s Park in Toronto to hear a clear and urgent message: this province is not nearly accessible and inclusive enough.

 Spearheaded by Spinal Cord Injury Ontario and March of Dimes Canada, and joined by other disability organizations including ALS Canada, AODA Alliance, Arthritis Society, Centre for Independent Living in Toronto (CILT), CNIB, Easter Seals, MS Society, Muscular Dystrophy Canada and Ontario Brain Injury Association, the event featured a vibrant panel of speakers: MC Wendy Porch, Executive Director of CILT; Hon Raymond Cho, PC Minister of Seniors and Accessibility; MPP Joel Harden, NDP Critic, Accessibility and Persons with Disabilities; Clara McIntosh, 17-year-old autism advocate; Danielle Kane, Danforth shooting victim and accessibility advocate; MPP John Fraser, Interim Leader of Ontario Liberal Party; Abhijeet Manay, Deputy Leader of Green Party of Ontario; and David Lepofsky, law professor and accessibility advocate.